Course Dates and Time

 Ready to Learn?

 The public policy process is increasingly relying on evidence-based research and insights.
 In fact, in times of fast-paced technological progress, data driven political decision-making and policymaking have become the new normal.
-Although these advances allow for enhanced precision for policy analysis, it also opens the door wider for the fabrication of facts, or what we are calling "bull".
+Although these advances allow for enhanced precision for policy analysis, it also opens the door wider for the fabrication of facts, or what has become to be known as "fake news" or "bull" (Bergstrom and West, 2019).
 Detecting and dismantling bogus, fake news, and alternative facts is far from trivial.
 The aim of this course is to teach participants how to detect and dismantle this fabricated information.
 Basic statistical concepts and practical data reasoning will be used to arm participants with enhanced problem-solving skills and a powerful eye for critical detail.
 Besides detecting alternative facts, we envision to equip participants with tools and techniques to craft technical assessments without jargon when dismantling fake news.

 By the end of the class, students will be able to: